Distribution of preperiodic points in one-parameter families of rational maps: Introduction

 Subtracting the putative main term $\#{\PrePer}(f, K(T)) \cdot \Num(U(K), X)$ from $\mathcal{A}(X)$ yields the remainder term

-Note that the sum is naturally supported on the exceptional set $E$.
+which is naturally supported on the exceptional set $E$.
 Thus, Theorem \ref{thm:little_o} suggests that the average number of preperiodic points should equal the generic number of preperiodic points:

 Although we believe it should be possible to prove \eqref{eq:this1} in general, we were unable to do so without assuming a bit more about the exceptional set $E$.
-The issue is that while exceptional portraits may be rare, they may be exceptionally large, both in tail length and in cycle length.
-Anyway, here is our second main result.
+The issue is that while exceptional portraits may be rare, they may be exceptionally large.
+The most we could muster is our second main result.